Become a Probation Officer.

-Becoming a Probation Officer is your chance to directly influence the safety of our community.
-What we do has a significant impact on society – and with the Professional Qualification in Probation (PQiP) programme, you’ll be given the tools and training needed to be a part of it.
+When you train to be a Probation Officer you have the chance to directly influence the safety of our community.
+What we do has a significant impact on society – and with the Professional Qualification in Probation (PQiP) programme, you’ll be given the tools and training needed to be the future of the service.

-PQiP is a work-based learning programme which you’ll need to successfully complete to become a Probation Officer.
+PQiP is a full-time (37 hours per week) work-based learning programme which you’ll need to successfully complete in order to become a Probation Officer.
 It combines applied academic learning and practical skills development to ensure you’re fully equipped to deal with all the different kinds of offenders in our care.

 At the end of the programme, you’ll gain a Level 5 vocational qualification diploma in Probation Practice as well as an Honours Degree.
 You’ll have the necessary skills and knowledge to assess the risk of offenders and prepare professional reports.
-You will work with a range of offenders including those who have committed violent and sexual offences in order to rehabilitate and reduce reoffending.
+You will work with a range of offenders, including those who have committed violent and sexual offences, to rehabilitate and reduce reoffending.

 “There’s no typical day of training.
 It’s always really varied.
 There are 16 of us who all started together.
 We’re all based at different offices over London but we see each other at least once a week for training.